MarcMeinhardt/stories/prologue.md

 ### Conductor

-" ALL ABOARD ! " he shouted in voice like a foghorn.
+" ALL ABOARD ! " he shouted in a voice like a foghorn.

 The conductor wore a beautiful velvet blue coat that fell to his knees like a water fall.
 He exhaled loudly through his rough brown beard sprinkled with silver strands.
-Then, he inhaled heavily without moving his large pupils, stomach bulging, a glass tablet in his left hand, which gave him a smiling puppet like look.
+Then, he inhaled heavily without moving his large pupils, tense thick brows, stomach bulging, a glass tablet in his left hand, which gave him a smiling puppet like look.

 " CONDUCTOR TO ALL EXPLORERS.
 ALL ABOARD ! " he repeated raucously.